2164-ServiceNow/Nithish-Venu-CricInfo/README.md

 * As a user, I want to search for detailed player statistics, including runs, wickets, and rankings.

-* As a user, I want to filter matches by format (e.g., Test, ODI, T20) to find the matches I’m most interested in.
+*As a user, I want to view a list of teams and their respective players, so I can easily explore team compositions and details

-* As a user, I want to see team rankings across formats, so I can compare my favorite teams.
+* As a user, I want to see team rankings and player rankings across formats, so I can compare my favorite teams.

-* As a user, I want to view detailed scorecards for completed matches, including batting, bowling, and fielding stats.
+* As a user, I want to view detailed scorecards for live matches, including batting, bowling, and fielding stats.

-* As a user, I want to filter match results by tournament or year to view historical records.
+* As a user, I want to explore the latest cricket news, so I can stay updated on matches, players, and events.

 **Development Environment Setup:**

 *   Detailed instructions for setting up the development environment (e.g., Node.js version, npm/yarn commands, AngularJS CLI commands if applicable).
 *   Precise steps to install all project dependencies.

-**Commands Used:**

-*   for json server - 1. npm install -g json-server
-                      2. json-server --watch db.json

-    npm install express
-    node server.js

 ### Collaborators: